reinator/tutorial_metabarcoding/_pages/miss-assembly.md

 ---

-Ok, so you have learned a lot of things yesterday about Hi-C scaffolding, polishing and (a bit on) genome curation.
+Ok, so you have learned a lot of things about Hi-C scaffolding, polishing and (a bit on) genome curation.
 I want to show you a very likely example of a miss-assembly that we can identify in the Hi-C HeatMap.

 The name of the guy you are going to be working with is *Eristalis pertinax* (who am I?
 Check me online and get a picture of me).
 In the folder `~/Share/Data/Eristalis_pertinax` you are going to find: